whaakman/azure-docs.nl-nl/articles/container-registry/container-registry-tasks-reference-yaml.md

 ## <a name="cmd"></a>cmd

-De `cmd` staptype van een container wordt uitgevoerd.
+Het `cmd` stap type voert een container uit.

 ### <a name="syntax-cmd"></a>Syntaxis: cmd